danielhintz/memegen/README.md

 ## Why?

-Anyone who doesn't want to be forced to use online meme making tools but also doesn't want to have to fire up GIMP.
+Anyone who doesn't want to be forced to use online meme making tools but also doesn't want to have to fire up GIMP or some other image processor.
 This creates a nice middle ground.

 ## Install